grafana/grafana/docs/sources/installation/rpm.md

 ### Install from YUM repository

 If you install from the YUM repository, then Grafana is automatically updated every time you run `sudo yum update`.

+The YUM repository installs the open source edition of Grafana.

 #### To install the latest stable release: